omer84/course/README.md

  - **Demo 3: More about Docker and how to use Docker compose.**

-   In this demo you will learn and understand more about docker compose, and also how to create docker compose file and run multiple container on same time.
+   In this demo you will learn and understand more about docker compose, and also how to create docker compose file and run multiple container on same time..